MOLAorg/mola_test_datasets/README.md

 ## License

-Each dataset file holds the license of their original authors.
+Each dataset holds the license of their original authors, as specified in each subdirectory's README.

-Refer to each subdirectory.
+The rest of files in this root directory and those without an explicit LICENSE file are covered by the BSD 3-Clause license.